Opening Session

 Coffee Break at the Exhibition Hall

-Session V: Human Error Reduction and Quality Improvement, Part II
+Session VI: Human Error Reduction and Quality Improvement, Part II

 Arthur Dumba